Will Levis: Kentucky

 Levis transferred to the University of Kentucky in 2021, after having graduated that May with a bachelor's degree in finance from Penn State's Smeal College of Business.
-He was named the starter to open the season and in his first start threw for 367 yards and four touchdowns.
-Levis started all 13 games for Kentucky, completing 233 of 353 passes for 2,827 yards and 24 touchdown passes while running for 376 yards and nine touchdowns on 107 rushes.
-Levis led the team to a victory over No. 15 Iowa in the 2022 Citrus Bowl.
+He was named the starter to open the season and threw for 367 yards and four touchdowns in his first start.
+Levis started all 13 games for Kentucky, completing 233-of-353 passes for 2,827 yards and 24 touchdown passes while rushing for 376 yards and nine touchdowns on 107 carries.
+He led the team to a victory over No. 15 Iowa in the 2022 Citrus Bowl.